tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 This was a lightbulb moment for me.
 Of course.
 Every organization is a system and process designed for certain outcomes - while some change is accepted and embraced, the point of the organization - its structure, processes and hierarchy - are there to prevent individuals from derailing the whole machine.

 The rhetoric of "ideas can come from anywhere" and "act like a startup" sound good but they're just not true reflections of the lived experience inside a large organization like Google (or any other).
-The truth is that large organizations are both explicitly and implicitly designed to prevent new ideas from emerging.
+The truth is that large organizations are both explicitly and implicitly designed to prevent too many new ideas from emerging.

 ## The Frustration of Stability